 In the other two memory tests, the behavior of the canola oil mice was equivalent to the non-oil mice.
-Despite this unremarkable data, the authors claim it as “significant deficits of working memory.”
+Despite this unremarkable data, the authors claim they are “significant deficits of working memory.”
 I then re-read the data and discussion to see if I missed anything.
 I did not.
 The data simply does not indicate even a minor deficit in memory, let alone a “significant” one.

 These results right here make me dismiss this study, almost without further review.
 If you want to claim that an animal model is supposed to represent what happens to humans, and very little is observed, I begin to doubt that we have anything close to a claim that canola oil causes Alzheimer’s disease.

-Furthermore, the mice were fed really high levels of canola oil – so much so that the oil-consuming mice were about 20% heavier than the control group.
-I always worry about confounding factors in these type of studies, and obesity can cloud the results, since there is some weak evidence that obesity is related to AD.
+Furthermore, the mice were fed extremely high levels of canola oil – so much so that the oil-consuming mice were about 20% heavier than the control group.
+I always worry about confounding factors in these types of studies, and obesity can cloud the results since there is some weak evidence that obesity is related to AD.

 But there’s more.

-The authors did not find any significant differences between the oil-consuming and control groups for beta-amyloids, which are responsible for the amyloid hypothesis, which claims that these amyloids may be the fundamental cause of AD by suppressing neuronal function.
-Although the amyloid hypothesis has not been fully supported by convincing evidence, it is important in making claims about whether canola oil causes Alzheimer’s disease.
+The authors did not find any significant differences between the oil-consuming and control groups for beta-amyloids, which are responsible for the amyloid hypothesis that claims these amyloids may be the fundamental cause of AD by suppressing neuronal function.
+Although the amyloid hypothesis has not been fully supported by convincing evidence, it is an important component of the claims about whether canola oil causes Alzheimer’s disease.

 As we have seen in other papers that try to analyze protein analysis, there can be significant variability in results even from the same animal.
 And in this paper, we see it again.
 Worse yet, they only performed a protein analysis or beta-amyloid on four mice in each group.
 With such high variation in results for each of the mice, and there were only four of them, it would be nearly impossible for me, as a scientist, to accept their results.